device42/device42-docs/docs/getstarted/advanced-search-feature.md

 will return all objects with a Service Command Line Argument that contain the text _postgres_.

+### NOT CONTAINS

+The not contains operator can be used to retrieve values that do not match the specified case-insensitive substring for text columns.
+As with the Equals operator, you can use this operator on a column representing a list – the partial non-match will be tried against each item in that list.
+Not Contains values must be enclosed by parenthesis.

+Examples:

+`name not contains ("brenda")`

+will return all objects with a name field that does not contain Brenda (case-insensitive).

+`service_command_line_args not contains ("postgres")`

+will return all objects with a Service Command Line Argument that do not contain the text _postgres_.

 ### COMPARATORS `(>, >=, <, <=)`

 The comparator operators can be used with number, date, and IP columns.
 As with the Equals operator, when using any of these operators on a column representing a list, the comparison will be done against each element in the list & if any are true, the record will return.